View Helen Henne's Obituary on mycentraljersey.com and share memories

 Friends and family may gather at the funeral home on Wednesday from 10 A.M. until the time of the service.

-Committal and interment will follow at Lake Nelson Memorial Park, Piscataway, where she will be laid to rest next to her beloved husband.
+Committal and interment will follow at Lake Nelson Memorial Park, Piscataway, where she will be laid to rest next to her beloved husband Bob.

 To send condolences or sign the guest book, please go to mundyfh.com.